How to Watch MLB Games FAQ

 Another more complicated blackout workaround is to use an internet VPN (virtual private network) that masks your ISP and makes it look like you’re watching from a different area.
 This method is limited to livestreaming and online viewing, however.

-Can I watch MLB games for free?
+How can I watch MLB games for free?

 The majority of the MLB season happens on pay-cable channels, but you can watch some weekend and playoff games for free on FOX broadcast stations.
 You’d be out the cost of a digital antenna to do it, but that’s just a one-time charge compared to a monthly subscription.